eestrada/dpthree/README.md

 with these packages.
 However, it also makes it unclear where stuff lives and it means you pretty much _must_ be installing at the system scope or have a `virtualenv` that you are installing into.
-This just doesn't jive well with some project structures.
+This just doesn't jibe well with some project structures.
 So the idea is good in theory, but crippled in practice.
 If you code base fits this structure, then awesome! `python-future` is for you.
 If not, sorry, move along.